JunaidMB/intro_datacareers/index.md

 4. How do I get into Data Science?
 5. Who's Hiring?

+--- .segue bg:grey

+## Why Should I Care?

 --- .class #id

 ## What is Data Science?

 * The term 'Data Science' was first coined by DJ Patil (LinkedIn) and Jeff Hammerbacher (Facebook).

   "_I was at LinkedIn building the data team and Jeff Hammerbacher was bustling at Facebook's data team...
 One of the things we realised was that we didn't know what to call ourselves...Do you call yourself an analyst?
 It feels too Wall Street.
 A research scientist or statistician?
 Feels too academic..._" - **DJ Patil**

   "_The most important thing is how you use data to interact with the world, study it and try to come up with new things..._" - **DJ Patil**